Propaganda in World War II

-Propaganda in World War II had the goals of influencing morale, indoctrinating soldiers and military personnel, and influencing civilians of enemy countries.
+Propaganda in World War II (WWII) had the goals of influencing morale, indoctrinating soldiers and military personnel, and influencing civilians of enemy countries.
+Both the Allies and the Axis powers used propaganda during the war.

 Background

-By the 1930s, propaganda was being used by most of the nations that join World War II.
+By the 1930s, propaganda was being used by most of the nations that joined World War II.
 Propaganda engaged in various rhetoric and methodology to vilify the enemy and to justify and encourage domestic effort in the war.
 A common theme was the notion that the war was for the defence of the homeland against foreign invasion.

 The Nazi Party propagandist Joseph Goebbels once wrote in his diary:

-"The essence of propaganda consists in winning people over to an idea so sincerely, so vitally, that in the end they succumb to it utterly and can never again escape from it".